 The garden was redesigned after 1945 by Oliver Wyatt, who was a prominent member of the Royal Horticultural Society.
 He planted the cedar trees and holm oak hedge down the drive and the metasequoia glyptostroboides tree by the pond.
 He also designed the Shrubbery Walk, that originally had extensive flower beds on either side of the path, and the Aubretia Walk.

 The garden is mainly a spring garden with spectacular drifts of daffodils, snowdrops and bluebells.
 Oliver Wyatt was a snowdrop enthusiast who discovered and named two varieties of snowdrops, namely Galanthus Maidwell L and Maidwell C, after Maidwell Hall Prep School, where he was Headmaster.
-The snowdrop has a small green cross inside the white petals and there are many of them planted at Cissbury.
+The snowdrop has a small green cross inside the white petals.
+He also named Clematis Macropetala (Maidwell Hall) and an example is planted by the steps leading up to the summer house.

 The outline of the walled kitchen garden appears on an 1875 map and is divided into three main areas.
 In the middle of the walled garden is an L-shaped greenhouse, which was built as a wedding present to Evelyn Wyatt.
 The greenhouse contains all the original features including the cork screw winding gear that is still in partial working order.
 The lean-to part of the greenhouse consists of five separate bays, two of which are for vines and one for orchids.